- In 2023, 110 million Chinese tourists will spend USD $170 billion while traveling abroad.

 A winning sales and marketing strategy to engage with affluent Chinese tourists requires luxury brands to deliver impact at two critical phases:

-- The consumer activation phase while travelling
+- The consumer activation phase while traveling

 Planning and preparation phase: your brand discovery starts in China